 Notifying about Funding Opportunities

 - OCRD anticipates when the Funding Opportunity Announcements (FOAs) will come out and notifies the faculty to help them start developing their teams and any preliminary preparation.
 OCRD can meet with teams during this preliminary process, if interested.
-The Office of the Vice Provost for Research (OVPR) has Planning Grants to support faculty during this preliminary process.
+The Office of Research has Planning Grants to support faculty during this preliminary process.

 - When the FOA comes, OCRD will send out the FOA to departmental units and any PI/team members who have reached out expressing interest to apply.
 If the programs are limited submissions, that will be emphasized in the email sent out, including the number of nominees per institution and both Duke internal and federal agency deadlines.

 Proposal Development Services

 OCRD will develop a toolkit for each FOA customized to the expectations of the center or complex award program.
 For each proposal stage,these toolkits will include guidance documents on how best to organize the main sections of the proposal, whether it be for a preliminary or a full proposal.
 There are many examples from different federal agencies, including in NSF (e.g., Engineering Research Center [ERC], NIH (e.g., P or U proposals), DOE (Energy Frontier Research Center [EFRC]), and others.

 Current complex programs with toolkits are available upon request (email email@example.com).
 For ones that are limited submissions, the nominees for these programs will receive the toolkits.

 OCRD’s Proposal Development Resources all apply and can be customized to help the team develop a high quality proposal.
 Services include (but are not limited to):